Skip to main content

 Then there's complex trauma.
 There's severe, long-term abuse in my past.
 I have PTSD.
 There isn't much to evince feelings of remorse from the guilty parties.
 Naturally, that stunts potential relationships.

 You may have read on this blog angry comments from one of my relatives.
 "No one cares about your boring life," this person wrote.
 I understand why my family might consider my life to be boring.
 It's boring by design.
 I'm a hermit, and I've devoted myself to contemplation.
 I'm not at all interested in excitement.
 Adults are, to an extent, fixed in place.
 For adults to add to each other's lives in significant ways, they must invest time and care in each other.
 I don't blame anyone in my family for finding it difficult to invest time and care in me.
-Many of them blame me, however, for not abetting the ruse and fantasy that they do care.
-I can't conduct relationships that can only exist on the pretense of affection.
+Many of them blame me, however, for not abetting the fantasy that they do care.
+I can't conduct pretend relationships.
 I simply don't have the cognitive equipment to do that.
 And why should I want to associate with anyone who doesn't care about my life?

 I walked away from my family because they couldn't invest in me.
 In their defense, I require a prohibitively large investment.
 I'm asocial and I don't naturally bond with people.
 I'm boring and overly intellectual.
 There is in memories of me as a child a comforting quality that doesn't map onto my adult presence.
 As those of my family who claim to miss me can only be missing an imaginary child, I may spare them much disappointment in distancing my adult life from theirs - my boring life, about which nobody cares and about which I need none to care anyway.
 I am happy without people in my life who will never be able to relate to me.